Social Tagging and Folksonomies

 Some Definitions

 This website is an attempt to consistently define key terms related to tagging and folksonomies.
-These definitions form the basis of the Modular Unified Tagging Ontology (MUTO) that is specified at: http://purl.org/muto
+The definitions form the basis of the Modular Unified Tagging Ontology (MUTO) that is specified at: http://purl.org/muto

 - Resource